appcircleio/appcircle-docusaurus/docs/workflows/flutter-specific-workflow-steps/flutter-build-for-android.md

 :::info

-The resulting files will be either APK or AAB, depending on whether you choose the `Output Type` in the project [Configuration](/build/build-process-management/build-profile-configuration).
+The resulting files will be either APK or AAB, based on the `Output Type` selected in the project [Configuration](/build/build-process-management/build-profile-configuration).

 :::